-- Take a look at a before and after example of how StoryBrand changed this career consulting company's website StoryBrand Website Example (Before & After).
+- Next, take a look at the before and after example of how StoryBrand changed this career consulting company's website StoryBrand Website Example (Before & After).

-- If you’d like a to see if your website is doing well above and below the fold, I want to offer you a free 15 minutes website review.
+- Last if you’d like to see if your website is doing well above and below the fold, I want to offer you a free 15 minutes website review.
 I’ll walk through your header and give you actionable steps to improve your website immediately.
 If you are interested, Schedule a Website Review!

 Before you leave... do StoryBrand websites really work?

 A week after launching Margie Bastolla’s website she came back with this report: “I’ve just been invited to speak at a roundtable of chief audit executives!
 I referred them to my new StoryBranded website, developed by Big Big Story, and believe that’s what landed me the speaking job!”

 Don’t forget to schedule your free website review here: Schedule a Website Review